Ranaviveksingh/Ranaviveksingh/README.md

 implementing new software platforms.
 Possessing great analytical skills, ability to work in team environments and strong attention to detail.

 Currently I am Working as a Full Stack Engineer at [Talspo](www.talspo.com)

+You can visit my website where I Provide [Lectures](www.meetind.me) / [Blogs](www.meetind.me) etc, to help out the students like me in all possible ways I can.
 <!--
 **Ranaviveksingh/Ranaviveksingh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.